Career Highlights

 - 4x MSC Coach of the Year (2000, 2021, 2023, 2024)

 Originally from Klang, Malaysia, Dr. Chin Tan graduated from the University of the Cumberlands in 1987 with a BS in Business Administration and Computer Information Systems.
 While at Cumberlands, Tan lettered three years as a tennis player and was named an Academic All-American.
 In 1988, upon completion of an MBA in Business Administration from Tennessee Tech University, he was invited to return to UC as a faculty member for the Department of Business.
 One year later, in 1989, he was named Head Coach of Men's and Women's Tennis.
-He is now going into his 31st season as the Head Coach of the Tennis teams in 2020.
+He is now entering his 37th season leading the Patriots tennis programs.

-At the start of the Fall 2020-21 season, Tan coached Martin Barbier to the ITA Men’s Single Title and the duo of Eric Banoub and Barbier to the ITA Men’s Doubles Title.
-He also coached Tomomi Nagao to the ITA Women’s Single Runner-Up Title and the pairing of Mikaela Fros and Nagao to the ITA Women’s Doubles Runner-Up Title.
+At the start of the Fall 2020-21 season, Tan coached Martin Barbier to the ITA Men’s Singles Title and the duo of Eric Banoub and Barbier to the ITA Men’s Doubles Title.
+He also coached Tomomi Nagao to the ITA Women’s Singles Runner-Up finish and the pairing of Mikaela Fros and Nagao to the ITA Women’s Doubles Runner-Up finish.

 Tan has conducted nationwide tennis clinics in Malaysia, has served as Tournament Director for the SANEX-Malaysian Open and, in 1999, as coach of the Malaysian National Tennis Teams.
-Also, he has conducted coaching clinics in Thailand.
-Coach Tan runs tennis clinics in Malaysia.
-One of Tan's former players, Yew Ming Si, was the No. 1 ranked player in Malaysia in 2010.
-Si played in the Davis Cup and at one time was in the Top 80 in the ATP.
-Timur Akkaziez, another former player for Tan, was also a Davis Cup member for Kyrkystan.
+He has also conducted coaching clinics in Thailand.
+One of Tan's former players, Yew Ming Si, became the No. 1 ranked player in Malaysia in 2010.
+Si competed in the Davis Cup and at one point ranked inside the ATP Top 80.
+Another former player, Timur Akkaziez, also competed in the Davis Cup for Kyrgyzstan.

 Coach Tan comments, "UC is the perfect place to coach.
 We strive every day to meet the mission of the college and that is to be exemplary in all of our undertakings.
 We continue to attract very good people into our program.
 I feel that I am a player's coach.
 I serve my players on and off the court to ensure that they succeed.
 We ensure that all players are treated fairly and that each one is given an opportunity to contribute to the success of our program.
 The honor of working with some very good people who will humble you with their willingness to do their best is amazing."